 Dissertation Project

 Over the first two decades of the twenty-first century, many low-carbon power generation technologies (wind, solar, geothermal) became economically feasible at scale for low and middle-income countries, yet, only some governments chose to exploit this opportunity.
-My ongoing dissertation research, which will result in a book manuscript, seeks to explain such variation in the context of so-called “patronage democracies” and competitive authoritarian regimes.
+My ongoing dissertation research, which will result in three papers and eventually a book manuscript, seeks to explain such variation in the context of so-called “patronage democracies” and competitive authoritarian regimes.
 Using a combination of formal theory, comparative historical analysis, and process tracing, I analyze the conditions under which incumbent governments have incentives to plan for low and high-carbon power plants, respectively.
 Empirically, the focus is on India and Indonesia (plus six additional shadow cases), using a combination of quantitative and qualitative data gathered from nearly a year of fieldwork.

 Peer-Reviewed Article